WillyChap/MJOcast/sphinx/index.rst

 MJOforecaster Documentation
 ===========================

 Welcome to the official documentation for the MJOforecaster toolbox - your comprehensive python package for generating MJO hindcast forecasts based on Wheeler and Hendon 2004 Real-time Multivariate MJO (RMM) methodology.
+For a primer on the WH RMM index, and it's forecasting see - :doc:`WHprimer`.

 Overview
 --------